mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ### Types of IC

 These are the types of IC a host may throw at unwary intruders.
-All IC use Host Attack Rating and (Host Rating x 2) for Condition Monitor and most rolls.
+All IC use Host Attack Rolls and (Host Rating x 2) for Condition Monitor and most rolls.
 Their Initiative is (Data Processing x 2) + Ability Dice Code.
 Defensive rolls and effects vary by IC type.

 Trust me, the GM knows exactly what kind of IC you are up against.